Skip to main content

 Promoting Career Planning for Young People

-- Since 2013, the DSWO has collaborated with the business sector and relevant social welfare organisations to organise the “Job Shadowing Mentorship Programme.”
-Mentees participating in the Programme visit their mentors’ workplaces during the summer break to learn about real work environments.
-Mentors share their success stories with the young participants, inspiring them to chart their own career path.
+• Since 2013, the DSWO has collaborated with the business sector and social welfare organisations to organise the “Job Shadowing Mentorship Programme”.
+Mentees participating in the Programme visited their mentors’ workplaces during the summer holidays to experience real-life work environments and be inspired by their mentors’ success stories, thereby motivating them to chart their own career paths.
+In 2024-25, a total of 73 mentors from 51 business and industrial organisations were recruited and paired with 136 participating youths.